2020 Life Update and a New Project

 - Lady Gaga

 I have a request from anyone who might be familiar with any of these artists.
-If you have song/album suggestions for any of these artists let me know in the comments.
-In particular, I’m interested in the lesser-known songs from these artists.
-Not saying I’m going to avoid the popular hit songs, but this isn’t meant to be a “here’s David Bowie’s greatest hits” and nothing else kind of deal.
+If you have any song/album suggestions for any of these artists let me know in the comments.
+In particular, I’d be interested in hearing some of the lesser-known songs from these artists (when possible).
+That’s not to say I’m going to avoid listening to their popular hit songs, but this isn’t meant to be a “here’s David Bowie’s greatest hits” and nothing else kind of deal.
 Especially if you know some obscure songs from any of these artists I’d love to hear them.
 I’m also interested in extra research material like books, movies, to go into for these artists as well.
-The main focus will be the music, but I might talk about other art forms these artists have done (like movies for example) as well.
+The main focus will be the music, but I might also talk about other art forms these artists have done (like movies for example).

 That’s my life for right now.
-And again I’ll still have some travel and theatre posts on here, but while things have shut down or slowed down immensely I want to give myself something else to focus on.
-More importantly, I wanted to share this project with you so that you can join me in this musical adventure.
+Again I’ll still have some travel and theatre posts on here at some point, but while things have shut down or slowed down immensely I want to give myself something else to focus on.
+More importantly, I wanted to share this project with you so that you can join me in this music adventure.

-If you have any album or song suggestions for the artists above, let me know in the comments below.
+Do you have any album or song suggestions for the artists above?